As a practice with SoundCloud please add your introduction link here. To do that, cut and paste your link into the comment box and hit POST COMMENT.

 The image used in the masthead is from Flickr Creative Commons: https://www.flickr.com/photos/usnationalarchives/7496285882/ This is copyright free as part of the Creative Commons; Original Caption: Group of breaker boys.
 Smallest is Sam Belloma.
 Pittston, Pa, January 1911

 Module 1 consists of: Introduction and overview of course and the Colonial Period – 1647-1776 What is social welfare?
 Why do we study history?
 Your reading is comprised of Stern chapters one through three.
 Students will examine the: Poor Continue reading Module 1

 You will use SoundCloud for portions of this class.
 Sign up for your free account now. https://soundcloud.com/ Get familiar with making comments on your own streams in order to be ready to make comments on other student’s streams.
 Start making Continue reading Using SoundCloud

 Social Work 305 (0) analyzes social inequality, the United States social welfare system. and traces historical development of government response to social inequality.
 It explores historical and persisting dilemmas-ethical, political, social, cultural, and economic-explicit and implicit in social welfare provisioning.
 Continue reading Course description

 1. Attendance, tardies, and participation: Besides credit toward the final grade, it is to the student’s benefit to attend class since much learning about course material occurs during the class times from discussing experiences, readings, and knowledge shared.
-Attendance will Continue reading Course policies
+Continue reading Course policies